 - Declan Devane, Chair of Midwifery, National University of Ireland Galway

 - Emmanuel D’Harcourt, Senior Health Director, International Rescue Committee

 - Carl Heneghan, Director Centre for Evidence Based Medicine and Clinical Reader, Dept of Primary Care Health Sciences, University of Oxford

 - Virginia Murray, Head of Global Disaster Risk Reduction, Public Health England

 - Deborah Pentesco-Gilbert, Publisher, The Cochrane Library, Wiley-Blackwell

 - Niall Roche, WASH/Environmental Health Specialist and Adjunct Assistant Professor, Centre for Global Health, Trinity College

-- Bill Summerskill, Senior Executive Editor, The Lancet
+- Bill Summerskill, Independent (ex Senior Editor, Lancet)

-- Prathap Tharyan, Director, South Asian Cochrane Centre
+- Prathap Tharyan, Independent (ex Director, South Asian Cochrane Centre)

 - Philippe Vandekerckhove, CEO, Belgian Red Cross-Flanders

 - Howard White, Chief Executive Officer, Campbell Collaboration

 Profile of Caroline Fiennes, Advisor to Evidence Aid